LEARNING THAT'S MORE THAN TEST DEEP

 Our students probe deeper than “Who?”
 “What?” and “Where?” to ask “How?” and “Why?”
 Far more than short-term recall, a Congressional education builds long-term understanding applicable to a complex world.

 Hear and see the active learning taking place in our classrooms through this video highlighting STEM at Congressional School.

-- Andrea Weiss, Interim Head of School
+- Andrea Weiss, Director of Innovation and Learning

 Request Our Digital Viewbook

 While learning about minerals, 4th graders went into the mining business but not the kind you would expect.
 They carefully invested “$20” on tools (toothpick or paperclip) and ore (a cookie) and then mined for chocolate chips.
 They then cashed in their chips by weight to see which pair of students had the largest profit margin in the end!

 Constructing a Home